axelerant/tsuru-drupal/README.md

 # Drupal 7 for Tsuru

 Though Tsuru is designed to run 12 factor-compatible stateless apps, it can run Drupal 7 without any hiccups.
-This version runs on a modified version of the PHP platform.
+This version runs on a slightly [modified version](https://github.com/axelerant/basebuilder) of the PHP platform.

 ## Prerequisites